Flood insurance is an important policy for most homeowners to have. But only about one in seven homeowners purchase this safety net.

 4. How Long Does It Take to Get Flood Insurance?

-The thing about a flood insurance policy is you can’t wait until you need it to actually buy it.
+The thing about a flood insurance policy is that you can’t wait until you need it to buy it.

-That’s because coverage typically doesn’t become effective until 30 days after the date you purchase the policy.
+Coverage typically doesn’t become effective until 30 days after you purchase the policy.
 So if you wait for a Superstorm Sandy or a Hurricane Katrina to be on your doorstep, it’s already too late.

 There are only a couple of exceptions to the 30-day rule:

 - There’s no waiting period if the policy is obtained in connection with a loan, like when you purchase a new home and the closing is in less than 30 days.

 - If a change to the Flood Rate Insurance Map places your home in the “Special Flood Hazard Area (SFHA)” for the first time, you can get a policy with only a one-day waiting period within 13 months of the new map’s effective date.

 5. Where Can I Buy a Flood Policy?